E-commerce

 How long does an average e-commerce audit take?

-From a few hours for a one-time focus to several days for a large site with multiple markets, depending on depth and data quality.
+From a few hours for a one-off focus to several days for a large site with multiple markets, depending on the depth and quality of the data.

-No to get started: Search Console and Google documentation are enough for a solid first pass.
-Paid tools speed up backlink and competitor keyword analysis.
+No, to get started: Search Console and Google documentation are enough for a serious first pass.
+Paid tools speed up backlink analysis and competitor keyword analysis.

 Can you guarantee a precise SEO ROI?

-Not reliably without history specific to your store: vendor studies mix sectors and methodologies.
-Instead, measure your own conversions, assisted revenue, and margin from organic traffic.
+Not reliably without historical data specific to your store: vendor studies mix sectors and methodologies.
+Measure your own conversions, assisted revenue, and margin from organic traffic instead.

 Are Core Web Vitals enough to "rank"?

-They are experience-quality signals among others.
+They are quality-of-experience signals among others.
 Improve them for users, not just for a score.

 Where should I start if I've never opened Search Console?

-Verify the property, explore the Performance report for queries and pages, then the Index coverage report for errors.
-The Search Console Help Center describes each section.
+Verify the property, explore the Performance report for queries and pages, then the indexing coverage for errors.
+The Search Console Help Center explains each section.

-Indexing trends, 301 redirects, query losses on key URLs, and structured data that no longer validates.
+Indexing curves, 301 redirects, losses in queries on key URLs, and structured data that no longer validates.
 Plan for a stabilization period and a rollback plan.

-No as a default strategy: analyze the intents being satisfied, then provide clearer value through your catalog, your proof points, and your service.
-Google's Core requirements discourage manipulative techniques.
+No as a default strategy: analyze the intents being satisfied, then bring clearer value to your catalog, your proof, and your service.
+Google’s Basic Requirements discourage manipulative techniques.

 March 25, 2025